 Notice, on the Appearance tab (Figure 4-3.8), that a PNG raster image is assigned to this material.
-You will download an image from the carpet manufacturer's website and then edit your Material to use this new image.
+You will use an image you just downloaded from the carpet manufacturer's website and then edit your Material to use this new image.
 Keep in mind that anyone who might work on the project needs access to the image file location.
 So, in an office environment, you would not want to save this file to your local hard drive.

-TIP: You can set the path to the raster images via Application Menu → Options → Rendering.
+TIP: You can set the path to the raster images via File Tab \rightarrow Options \rightarrow Rendering.
 Do this on each user's computer.